aws-amplify/docs/android/how-to-android-lex.md

 ### Set IAM Permissions for Amazon Lex

-To use Amazon Lex in an application, create a role and attach policies as described in Step 1 of [Getting Started] (http://docs.aws.amazon.com/lex/latest/dg/gs-bp-prep.html) in the *Lex Developer Guide*.
+To use Amazon Lex in an application, create a role and attach policies as described in Step 1 of [Getting Started](http://docs.aws.amazon.com/lex/latest/dg/gs-bp-prep.html) in the *Lex Developer Guide*.

-To learn more about IAM policies, see [Using IAM] (http://docs.aws.amazon.com/IAM/latest/UserGuide/IAM_Introduction.html).
+To learn more about IAM policies, see [Using IAM](http://docs.aws.amazon.com/IAM/latest/UserGuide/IAM_Introduction.html).

 ### Configure a Bot

-Use the [Amazon Lex console] (https://console.aws.amazon.com/lex/)__ console to configure a bot that interacts with your mobile app features.
-To learn more, see [Amazon Lex Developer Guide] (https://docs.aws.amazon.com/lex/latest/dg/what-is.html).
-For a quickstart, see [Getting Started] (https://alpha-docs-aws.amazon.com/lex/latest/dg/getting-started.html).
+Use the [Amazon Lex console](https://console.aws.amazon.com/lex/) console to configure a bot that interacts with your mobile app features.
+To learn more, see [Amazon Lex Developer Guide](https://docs.aws.amazon.com/lex/latest/dg/what-is.html).
+For a quickstart, see [Getting Started](https://alpha-docs-aws.amazon.com/lex/latest/dg/getting-started.html).

 Amazon Lex also supports model building APIs, which allow creation of bots, intents, and slots at runtime.
 This SDK does not currently offer additional support for interacting with Amazon Lex model building APIs.